tvvignesh/howtographql/content/backend/graphql-ts/1-getting-started.md

 - [GraphQL EZ Fastify Integration](https://www.graphql-ez.com/docs/integrations/fastify) for building our server on top of Node.js and make sure its performant at the same time as well.
 - [GraphiQL Plugin](https://www.graphql-ez.com/plugins/graphiql) for exploring the GraphQL schema using the IDE
-- [GraphQL Modules Plugin](https://www.graphql-ez.com/plugins/graphql-modules) for modularizing the GraphQL Schema
+- [GraphQL Schema Plugin](https://www.graphql-ez.com/plugins/schema) for working with the GraphQL Schema
 - [GraphQL Scalars Plugin](https://www.graphql-ez.com/plugins/graphql-scalars) for leveraging custom scalars like DateTime which are not part of the GraphQL Specification
 - [GraphQL Websockets Plugin](https://www.graphql-ez.com/plugins/websockets) for enabling realtime communication and updates using GraphQL Subscriptions